n_build_threads. Controls the number of threads used to build

 Initial CRAN release.

-, which allows the user to specify the temporary
+tmpdir, which allows the user to specify the temporary

 directory where nearest neighbor indexes will be written during Annoy

 nearest neighbor search.
-The default is base::tempdir()
+The default is base::tempdir().
+Only used if

-where there was an off-by-one error when
+n_threads > 1 and nn_method = "annoy".Fixed an issue with lvish where there was an off-by-one error when

 calculating input probabilities.

-to prevent the gaussian precision, beta,
+Added a safe-guard to lvish to prevent the gaussian precision, beta,

 becoming overly large when the binary search fails during perplexity